How to Calculate Commercial Real Estate Value

 In both cases, real estate property values – and the methodologies used to calculate them – matter because an owner wants to do everything they possibly can to maximize their return.

-Before diving into the specific valuation methodologies, it is important to understand what aspects of a commercial property drive its value.
-In commercial real estate, there are several of note.
+Before diving into valuation methods, it is important to understand the primary factors that influence commercial property value.

 Sales Comparisons